Blog

 • Push notifications for new openings

-Your 'Local Eats Finder' MVP Feature List:
+Your 'Local Eats Finder' MVP feature list:

-1. Search & Filter: Let users search for restaurants by cuisine and location.
+1. Search & filter: Let users search for restaurants by cuisine and location.
 A map view is non-negotiable for discovery.

-With this clear plan in hand, you’re ready to move from concept to creation.
+This lean feature set is achievable and it directly attacks the core problem you identified.
+With a clear plan in hand, you're ready to move from concept to creation.

 Designing Your App's User Interface in CatDoes